fault tolerant replication

 Marco Serafini, Péter Bokor, Dan Dobre, Matthias Majuntke, and Neeraj Suri

-In 2010 IEEE/IFIP International Conference on Dependable Systems & Networks (DSN), 2010
+In Proceedings of the 40th IEEE/IFIP International Conference on Dependable Systems & Networks (DSN), 2010

 2. Eventually linearizable shared objects